Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: YT-8M-Causal Dataset

 \subsection{Data Collection Before Intervention}

-YouTube-8M \cite{abu2016YouTube-8M} is one of the largest multi-label video classification datasets collected from YouTube\footnote{\url{https://www.youtube.com/}}, which is a world-famous video-sharing platform with billions of active users.
-The dataset consists of 8 million videos from 24 categories of topics, where for each video, a 1,024-dimensional Inception-net-based feature is extracted as the video content representation $\mathbf{c}$. {Other features, such as context features, can also be included as \cite{tang2019integral}.
-However, we mainly focus on UGC contents such that the impact of uploaders' confounding bias on content-based tag selections can be better investigated in this paper.} To establish the YT-8M-Causal dataset.
-We first select two groups of videos in four first categories, \textit{i.e.,} Pets \& Animals (P.A.) and Hobbies \& Leisure (H.L.) for the first group, Autos \& Vehicles (A.V.) and Business \& Industrial (B.I.) for the second group, and Computers \& Electronics (C.E.) and Internet \& Telecom (I.T.) for the third group to form three sub-sections of the dataset.
+YouTube-8M \cite{abu2016YouTube-8M} is one of the largest multi-label video classification datasets collected from YouTube, which is a world-famous video-sharing platform with billions of active users.
+The dataset consists of 8 million videos from 24 categories of topics, where for each video, a 1,024-dimensional Inception-net-based feature is extracted as the video content representation $\bm{c}$. {Other features, such as context features, can also be included as \cite{tang2019integral}.
+However, we mainly focus on UGC contents such that the impact of uploaders' confounding bias on content-based tag selections can be better investigated.} To establish the YT-8M-Causal dataset.
+We first select two groups of videos in four first categories, \textit{i.e.,} Pets \& Animals (P.A.) and Hobbies \& Leisure (H.L.) for the first group, and Autos \& Vehicles (A.V.) and Business \& Industrial (B.I.) for the second group, to form two sub-sections of the dataset.
 We then collect the uploader-selected tags of each video via the YouTube Data API (v3).
-Filtering is applied on tags in each sub-dataset to ensure the quality of recommended tags, where tags with less than two letters or used by less than 20 videos are deemed as low-quality and are excluded from the dataset.
-Afterward, videos with no tags are further removed according to the tag filtering results.
+Filtering is applied on tags in each sub-dataset to ensure the quality of recommended tags, where tags with less than two letters or used by less than 20 videos are deemed as low-quality and are eliminated.
+After that, videos with no tags are excluded from the dataset.
 Finally, we remove uploaders with less than five uploaded videos to ensure the quality of uploader representations.
-The dataset statistics are summarized in Table \ref{tb:stats}.
+The dataset statistics are in Table \ref{tb:stats}.